toss/overlay-kit/docs/quickstart.md

 - `isOpen`: Indicates if the overlay is open.
 When the overlay is closed, this property is updated to `false`, which can be useful if the overlay has a closing animation.
 - `close`: Closes the overlay and sets `isOpen` to `false`.
-- `exit`: Completely unmounts the overlay from the React tree.
+- `unmount`: Completely unmounts the overlay from the React tree.

 ## Usage with Promises